shanshanzhu/Data-Scrappers/README.md

 Data-Scrapper
 =============

-This repo contains nodeJS and Python code used to scrap data.
+This repo contains nodeJS and Python code used to scrap data from various data sources.

 ###USstock